 (II) Whether the title or interest of each such defendant is legal or beneficial; and

 (III) If legal, the holder of any equitable or beneficial title or interest therein, if known, and if beneficial, the name and address of the holder of the legal title thereto, if known.

 (7) Costs.
 The plaintiff shall deposit with the Clerk of the Court an amount sufficient to defray the cost of publication in any case where such publication is required in addition to the usual deposit for costs before a writ of foreign attachment will be issued.

 (8) In any action commenced by mesne writ of attachment, the defendant shall serve the answer (and if required, an affidavit of defense) within 40 days after the date of the attachment of the property or the service of the writ upon a garnishee, as the case may be.
-After the expiration of such a 40-day period, or after the defendant’s appearance, whichever first occurs, the action shall proceed as in suits commenced by summons.
+After the expiration of such 40 days, or after the defendant’s appearance, whichever first occurs, the action shall proceed as in suits commenced by summons.

 (d) By whom served.
-Service of process shall be made by the sheriff to whom the writ is directed, by a deputy sheriff, or by some person specially appointed by the Court for that purpose, except that a subpoena may be served as provided in Rule 45.
+Service of process shall be made by the sheriff to whom the writ is directed, by a deputy sheriff, or by some person specially appointed by the Court for that purpose, except that a subpoena may be served as provided in Delaware Rules of Civil Procedure Rule 45.

 (e) Process, complaint, and affidavit of demand to be served together.
 The process, complaint, and affidavits, if any, shall be served together.
 The Prothonotary shall furnish the person doing service with such copies as are necessary.
 Service shall be made as follows:

 (1) Summons.
 Service of summons shall be made as follows: